 Unfortunately, physical crashes rarely allow home users to recover data.
-You’ll need to rely on the professionals to repair the drive to working order before data recovery.
-But we’ll talk about that later.
+You will need to rely on the professionals to repair the drive to working order before data recovery.
+But we will talk about that later.

 Logical hard drive crashes are more subtle.
 Some data may vanish without explanation.
 You may also experience the dreaded blue screen of death or poor performance.

-If you believe you’re dealing with a logical crash, you’re in a good position to get everything back in working order.
+If you believe you are dealing with a logical crash, you are in a good position to get everything back in working order.